Cloud & Data Platform Architecture

 Selected experience

-Western Midstream — Architecting and developing a core data platform: models for Power BI, Azure Data Factory and Qlik pipelines, integrations from systems such as Intelex and Ariba into Synapse, governance-oriented practices, architected and led the migration strategy from Synapse to Microsoft Fabric and OneLake.
+Western Midstream — Architecting and developing a core data platform: models for Power BI, Azure Data Factory and Qlik pipelines, integrations from systems such as Intelex and Ariba into Synapse, governance-oriented practices, and migration strategy from Synapse to Microsoft Fabric and OneLake.

 Upstream Data Foundation at Exxon — Architected Snowflake ingestion pipelines, implemented entity unification with Tamr, and supported Golden Records feeding EBX MDM to establish a trusted data foundation for analytics and governance.